NotJerwee/firebase-user-auth/README.md

 - Navigate to the "Authentication" section.
 - Click on the "Get started" button.
-- Enable the sign-in methods, "Email/Password" and others that you want to use (e.g., Google, Facebook).
+- Enable the sign-in methods you want to use (e.g., Email/Password, Google).

 3. Register Your App with Firebase: